CalebCoughenour/Roger-Bot-3000/README.md

 Test: "When a number is entered, the array will count up to that number"
 Code: counter("5")
 Expected output: ["1", "2", "3", "4", "5"]

+rogifyNumbers()

+Test: "check all numbers, if they contain 3, if true return "won't you be my neighbor?""
+Code: rogifyNumbers("3")
+Expected output: ["1", "2", "won't you be my neighbor?"]